-And so, how do we experience that relationship?
-Over and over again, John says that we experience this life through belief.
-Right at the end of his Gospel, John says this about his reason for writing his Gospel:
+And so, how do we experience this relationship with God?
+Right at the end of his Gospel, John says this about his reason for writing his gospel:

-But these have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.
+but these have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.